An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems

 We call $\lambda\in \Lambda(T(\cdot))$ an eigenvalue of $T(\cdot)$ and $x$ a right eigenvector associated with $\lambda$.
 Correspondingly, a vector $y$ satisfying $y^HT(\lambda)=0$ is called a left eigenvector, where the superscript $H$ denotes the conjugate transpose of a matrix or vector.
-Throughout the paper, we are concerned with normalized right eigenvectors $x$, i.e., $\|x\|=1$ with $\|\cdot\|$ the 2-norm of a matrix or vector.
+Every eigenvalue $\lambda$ is isolated; that is, there exists an open neighborhood of $\lambda$ in $\Omega$ so that $\lambda$ is the unique eigenvalue of $T(\cdot)$ in the neighborhood; see \cite{Neumaier} and Theorem 2.1 of \cite{Guttel}.
+Throughout the paper, we assume that the right eigenvectors $x$ are scaled to have unit-length, i.e., $\|x\|=1$, where $\|\cdot\|$ is the 2-norm of a matrix or vector.

 NEP (\ref{NEP}) arises in many applications, such as dynamic analysis of damped structural systems \cite{app4}, nonlinear ordinary differential eigenvalue problems \cite{app3}, stability analysis of linear delayed systems \cite{app2}, acoustic problems with absorbing boundary conditions \cite{Day}, electronic structure calculation for quantum dots \cite{Betcke}, and stability analysis in fluid mechanics \cite{app1}.
 More NEPs and details can be found in, e.g., \cite{Higham2,Guttel,Higham1,Mehrmann,Mehrmann2001,Porzio,schreiber} and the references therein.

-Assume that $T(\lambda)$ is regular, that is, $T(\lambda)$ does not have identically zero determinant for all $\lambda\in \Omega$.
-Then every eigenvalue $\lambda$ is isolated; that is, there exists an open neighborhood $\mathcal{D}\subset \Omega$ of $\lambda$ so that $\lambda$ is the unique eigenvalue of $T(\cdot)$ in $\mathcal{D}$ (cf. \cite{Neumaier} and Theorem 2.1 of \cite{Guttel}).
 There are many differences between NEP (\ref{NEP}) and the regular linear eigenvalue problem $(A-\lambda B)x=0$.
 For example, the number of eigenvalues of NEP can be arbitrary, and eigenvectors associated with distinct eigenvalues may be linearly dependent.
 More theoretical background on NEP can be found in \cite{Guttel}.

 Notice that \eqref{NEP} can be written as